-Renters who want to improve their personal finances (i.e. save more money, establish credit, and restore any credit problems) during the course of a rental period to be able to qualify for an affordable mortgage near the end of their lease
+Renters who want to improve their personal finances (i.e. save more money, establish better payment history, and pay off old debt) during the course of a rental period to be able to qualify for an affordable mortgage near the end of their lease;

-Renters who are unable to qualify for the best mortgage rates and terms available due to credit or personal finance issues that can be overcome within 1-2 year period of time
+Renters who are unable to qualify for the best mortgage rates and terms available due to credit or personal finance issues that can be overcome within a 6-18 month period of time;

-Who pays the real estate taxes and homeowner insurance on the rent to own home during the rental period?
+Who pays the real estate taxes, homeowner insurance, and maintenance/repair costs on the rent to own home during the rental period before my purchase?

 Property taxes and homeowner insurance are typically paid by the seller of the rent to own home until the family completes their Buying Plan and purchases the property.
 If you are considering rent-to-own programs outside of Strong Blocks, be sure to ask this important question since these costs can add up and you want to be sure these are paid on time (at Strong Blocks they don't mind if you want to see the statement on any of the monthly or annual costs of the house being paid by them so that you can prepare for future homeowner costs and also be sure these are being paid such as the water bill, real estate taxes, insurance, and loan payments).